 Flint Center for the Performing Arts, Cupertino, CA

 On-site screening of Mutual Rescue films, using available resources.
 A low-cost way to elevate awareness and engage staff, volunteers, board members, and other associates of the presenting organization and beneficiary.

 Off-site screening of Mutual Rescue films at private homes, businesses, boardrooms, hotels, and community spaces, using available resources or rented equipment.
 Intended to attract new supporters and broaden circles of awareness about animal welfare in your community.

 Screening of Mutual Rescue films at professional venues such as theaters, performance spaces, school auditoriums, churches, or outdoor settings such as botanical gardens, beaches, or parks, using professional resources and staff.
-Could include Mutual Rescue representatives, including film subjects, and an opportunity to purchase Mutual Rescue’s book (after publication date of April 2019) at a special price to offer for sale for fundraising.
+Could include Mutual Rescue representatives, including film subjects, and an opportunity to purchase Mutual Rescue’s book (Reduced price for Mutual Rescue book) at a special price to offer for sale for fundraising.
 Moderate to higher costs with excellent fundraising potential.

 Screening of Mutual Rescue films at large venues with professional equipment and staff.
-This is an excellent opportunity for the presenter to partner with sponsors to produce a special event to attract news coverage, social-media attention, community leaders, etc. Option to include Mutual Rescue representatives, a panel discussion with film subjects, and an opportunity to purchase Mutual Rescue’s book (after publication date of April 2019) at a special price to offer for sale for fundraising or as a gift to attendees, with the possibility of a post-screening book signing.
+This is an excellent opportunity for the presenter to partner with sponsors to produce a special event to attract news coverage, social-media attention, community leaders, etc. Option to include Mutual Rescue representatives, a panel discussion with film subjects, and an opportunity to purchase Mutual Rescue’s book (Reduced price for Mutual Rescue book) at a special price to offer for sale for fundraising or as a gift to attendees, with the possibility of a post-screening book signing.